Audrey, you killed short form for me.

 And after the credits roll, I close my laptop, lie there, then reach for my phone, ready to look at shorts, then think:

-‘It’s not the same.’
+It’s not the same.

-I think it’s only when we’re hit with something that enriches the soul—striking a chord, leaving you with a mixture of emotions you don’t know what to do with—that we can break free from the clutches of the hollow and empty.
+I think it’s only when we’re hit with something that enriches the soul, striking a chord, leaving you with a mixture of emotions you don’t know what to do with, that we can break free from the clutches of the hollow and empty.

+Art has a healing ability.
 That’s what Roman Holiday was for me.

-As for the meaningless
+As for the artless:

 Or so I think,